Applications for Grierson DocLab In Focus: Editing are now open

 About the scheme

-The Grierson Trust, with support from Netflix, is launching a new documentary editor training programme as part of its Grierson DocLab outreach initiative.
-Grierson DocLab In Focus: Editing has eight places available for those with some post-production experience looking to step up to Assistant Editor, who want to learn the art and craft of narrative storytelling.
+The Grierson Trust, in partnership with Netflix, is launching the return of its documentary assistant editor training programme as part of its Grierson DocLab outreach initiative.
+Grierson DocLab In Focus: Editing has eight places available for those with some post-production experience looking to step up to Assistant Editor, or those who have not come up through a more formal editing career pathway, who want to learn the art and craft of narrative storytelling.

-Coupled with ongoing support from The Trust, trainees will have access to networking events (held online and in-person), plus professional development opportunities, through a programme of webinars over six months.
-They will be assigned an industry mentor and be invited to the prestigious Grierson Awards, taking place at The Queen Elizabeth Hall, 10 November 2021, to network with industry guests.
+Coupled with ongoing support from The Trust, trainees will have access to networking events (held online and in-person), plus professional development opportunities, through a programme of webinars.
+They will also be invited to the prestigious Grierson Awards, taking place at The Queen Elizabeth Hall, 10 November 2022, to network with industry guests.
 All trainees will then join the Grierson DocLab Alumni group for continued support through the network.

 Who should apply?